-Kyle Lowry didn’t see any playing time Sunday night as he made possibly his final Toronto appearance in his long NBA career, writes Eric Koreen of The Athletic.
-Lowry is still a beloved figure in the city, where he spent seven years and helped the Raptors win their only NBA title.
+Kyle Lowry didn’t see any playing time Sunday night as he made possibly the final Toronto appearance of his long NBA career, writes Eric Koreen of The Athletic.
+Lowry is still a beloved figure in the city, where he spent nine years and helped the Raptors win their only NBA title.
 But the Sixers guard has moved into a player-coach role in his 20th NBA season, logging 43 total minutes in five appearances.
 Head coach Nick Nurse refers to him a “middle man” who serves as a liaison between the coaching staff and the other players.

 “Sometimes, I try to talk to those guys as a coach,” Lowry said of his younger teammates, especially Tyrese Maxey and VJ Edgecombe.
 “As a player, I wish I could say certain things or say, ‘Do this or do that.’
 It’s that balance of I know I’m not on the court, so I can’t yell at them or curse at them.
 But I can say, ‘Hey, here are the things I see.
 Let’s try to do that.’”